jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 - [`patchConversationsCallbackParticipantAttributes`](#patchconversationscallbackparticipantattributes) - Update the attributes on a conversation participant.
 - [`patchConversationsCallbackParticipantCommunication`](#patchconversationscallbackparticipantcommunication) - Update conversation participant's communication by disconnecting it.
 - [`patchConversationsCallbacks`](#patchconversationscallbacks) - Update a scheduled callback
+- [`patchConversationsCallConference`](#patchconversationscallconference) - Update a conversation by merging in other conversations to create a conference
 - [`patchConversationsCallParticipant`](#patchconversationscallparticipant) - Update conversation participant
 - [`patchConversationsCallParticipantAttributes`](#patchconversationscallparticipantattributes) - Update the attributes on a conversation participant.
 - [`patchConversationsCallParticipantCommunication`](#patchconversationscallparticipantcommunication) - Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.
 - [`patchConversationsCallParticipantConsult`](#patchconversationscallparticipantconsult) - Change who can speak
+- [`patchConversationsCallParticipantUserUserId`](#patchconversationscallparticipantuseruserid) - Update conversation participant on behalf of a user
 - [`patchConversationsChat`](#patchconversationschat) - Update a conversation by disconnecting all of the participants
 - [`patchConversationsChatParticipant`](#patchconversationschatparticipant) - Update conversation participant
 - [`patchConversationsChatParticipantAttributes`](#patchconversationschatparticipantattributes) - Update the attributes on a conversation participant.
 - [`patchConversationsChatParticipantCommunication`](#patchconversationschatparticipantcommunication) - Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.
 - [`patchConversationsCobrowsesession`](#patchconversationscobrowsesession) - Update a conversation by disconnecting all of the participants
 - [`patchConversationsCobrowsesessionParticipant`](#patchconversationscobrowsesessionparticipant) - Update conversation participant
 - [`patchConversationsCobrowsesessionParticipantAttributes`](#patchconversationscobrowsesessionparticipantattributes) - Update the attributes on a conversation participant.